Top 6 Pokemon Cards: Neo Discovery Expansion

 Beedrills swarms in with 80 HP, less adorning on a Stage 2 Pokemon.
 It's also weak to Fire, but resists Fighting and retreats for free!

-- (1 energy) An awesome strike for a low cost, Triple Poison stabs for 10.
+- Triple Poison (1 energy) Stabs for 10.
 If you win a coin flip, it Poisons your adversary, but instead of dealing 10 damage between turns, the Poison seizes 30 HP, rapidly bringing down any rival!

-Beedrill relies on coin flips, but absolutely decimates teams when it lands them.
+Beedrill heavily relies on coin flips, but absolutely decimates opponents when it lands them.

 Just like Beedrill, Butterfree enters as a Stage 2 with 80 HP, a weakness to Fire, a resistance to Fighting, and a free retreat.

-- (3 energy) Hyper Reverse both nets 10 damage per energy on the Defending Pokemon and removes the same amount of pain on Butterfree!
+- Hyper Reverse (3 energy) Nets 10 damage per energy on the Defending Pokemon and removes the same amount of pain on Butterfree!

 A versatile creature who can adapt as needed, Butterfree harasses foes with a plethora of statuses, and finishes them off while healing its wounds.